In this section

-Congenital heart disease (CHD) and defects
+Congenital heart disease (CHD)

 Approximately 1 percent of all live-born infants have a congenital heart defect.
 This means that in the United States, approximately 25,000 to 30,000 babies are born each year with some type of congenital heart disease.